💪 IMMUNE RESILIENCE #19: VITAMIN D (aka Vitamin Sunshine)

 Why Vitamin Sunshine is King

 Vitamin D helps with healthy cell replication and may play a role in protecting against the development of autoimmune conditions, in addition to less serious common colds and the flu.
 Now health experts across the globe are advising us to pay attention to and bolster our vitamin D levels…

 Getting enough vitamin D, but even taking higher doses of vitamin D for short periods of time, like 10,000 to 50,000 units a day for one or two weeks to bolster your immune system, can be helpful.
 Again, don’t do this long-term because vitamin D can be toxic at high doses over an extended period.
 (Chris Kresser – How to be prepared for Covid-19)

-Without question, getting outside into Vitamin Sunshine should absolutely be our priority – even in Covid-19 ‘lockdown’ conditions.
+Without question, getting outside into Vitamin Sunshine should absolutely be our priority – especially in Covid-19 ‘lockdown’ conditions.
 For a comprehensive understanding of why Vitamin Sunshine matters, I highly recommend reading the posts I’ve linked below.

 Vitamin D (aka Vitamin Sunshine) – effects on immune resilience